 Saturday: beginner’s (7:45AM-8:45AM) & funky flow (10:30AM-11:30AM)

-I also teach themed workshops at Barefoot, Disney pop-ups, and occasionally sub for other classes.
+I also teach themed workshops (including Harry Potter!), Disney pop-ups, and occasionally sub for other classes.